pierelucas/SpamThatJob/README.md

     (Provide more specific instructions here based on your actual project structure.)

-🛠️ Built With
+##### 🛠️ Built With

-    Python - The core programming language
+- Python - The core programming language

-    Beautiful Soup / Scrapy / Selenium - For web scraping and browser automation
+- Beautiful Soup / Camoufox - For web scraping and browser automation

-    Pandas - For data handling and logging
+- Pandas & SQLAlchemy - For data handling and logging

-    (Add any other significant libraries you use, e.g., smtplib for email, docx for document generation)

-🤝 Contributing
+##### 🤝 Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.